vutran/wpmvc/README.md

 Open the Terminal switch the current directory to your theme folder and run `npm install`.

-Once npm has installed all the necessary node packages, you can begin compiling Grunt (see below for more information).
+Once npm has installed all the necessary node packages, you can begin bundling your assets with webpack (see below for more information).

 ## Install Composer Packages